Assignment 4: Stacking Queues

 - If the user enters the symbol

-.(that’s a dot or full-stop), you pop the top element off the stack and print it (only the top element, not the entire stack) followed by a new line.
+^(that’s a caret), you pop the top element off the stack and print only that element (not the entire stack) followed by a new line.

 - If the user enters the symbol